BabylonJSGames/BabylonJS-Platformer-Game-Prototype/Readme.md

 ![Demo](play.gif)

+## Disclaimer
+The project is work-in-progress, and contains several incomplete features and bugs.
+The project is only meant as a public demonstration of Babylonjs and Colyseus.

+There is no intention of any future work on this project.

 ## How to setup project locally
 1. Download and install [Nodejs](https://nodejs.org/en/) if you haven't already.
 2. Download and install [Typescript](https://www.typescriptlang.org/).